The Responder

-The Responder is a British police drama series set in Liverpool, written by former Merseyside Police officer Tony Schumacher, with Tim Mielants as leading director and starring Martin Freeman, Adelayo Adedayo, Ian Hart, and MyAnna Buring.
+The Responder is a British police drama television series set in Liverpool, written by former Merseyside Police officer Tony Schumacher, with Tim Mielants as leading director and starring Martin Freeman, Adelayo Adedayo, Ian Hart, and MyAnna Buring.
 It aired on BBC One on 24 January 2022.
-Schumacher has said that the character has "a lot to do" with him and the struggles he faced as a police officer, but that the storyline is fictional.
+Schumacher has said that the character has "a lot to do" with him and the struggles he faced as a police officer but that the storyline is fictional.

-In late March 2022, the series was officially renewed for a second season.
+In late March 2022, the show was renewed for a second series, consisting of five episodes, which began airing on BBC One and BBC iPlayer on 5 May 2024.
+The second series marked the final acting performance of Bernard Hill, who died the day of its release.

-Synopsis
+Premise

 Chris Carson is a police officer in a fictional constabulary covering Liverpool, who has been demoted from his position as an inspector and undertakes a series of night shifts in the city centre.
-Shots of him working are interspersed with scenes at therapy, at home, and with his mother in a nursing lodge.
-He is partnered with Rachel Hargreaves, an inexperienced and still idealistic officer who wants to play by the rules.
-Carl Sweeney is a mid-level drug dealer whose stash of cocaine has been stolen by Casey, a local drug addict.

-Chris is trying to help Casey and, in doing so, crosses Carl.
-Other major characters include a naïve local man named Marco, who finds himself out of his depth.

-Carson is a conflicted and compromised man, with somewhat divided loyalties, a desire to do good, but with a violent streak brought on by childhood trauma exacerbated by his experience in the police.
-He has been demoted from an inspector and is pursued by the officer responsible as part of a corruption probe, whose motives may not be entirely honest.
-The effects of the job and Chris' mental state take a toll on his family.
+He is a conflicted and compromised man, with somewhat divided loyalties, a desire to do good, but with anger issues brought on by childhood trauma and exacerbated by his experience in the police.
+Shots of him working are interspersed with scenes at therapy, at home, with his mother in a nursing home, or visiting his estranged father.
+His partner is Rachel Hargreaves, an inexperienced and idealistic officer who wants to play by the rules but who ultimately dislikes her job.